georgecresswell/MiMMAl/README.md

 There are some additional parameters that can be set in runMiMMAl as required:

 * `min.snps` refers to the minimum number of SNPs required for mixture modelling.
 Default: 10.
-* `sd.width` is the fraction of which the range of _sd_ is set either side of the maxima of kernel density smoothing of the initial fits of mixture modelling using expectation maximisation.
+* `sd.width` is the fraction of which the range of _sd_ is set either side of the maxima of kernel density smoothing of the _sd_ of the initial fits of mixture modelling using expectation maximisation.
 Default: 1/3.
 * `preset.sd` if this value is defined, the initial fit will not take place and a range either side of this value as defined by `sd.width` will be used for the global search.
 Default: NULL.
 * `seed` the seed can be set to allow for reproducibility.
 Default: 1.
 * `baf.res` or BAF resolution defines the number of intervals in the BAF values.
 This is defined as `10^-baf.res`.
 Therefore `baf.res=2` produces intervals of 0.01 between 0 and 0.5 in the global search for BAF mean.
 Increasing this increases the number of combinations searched and will increase computational time exponentially.
+The subsequent local search increases the resolution of the fit further, so MiMMAl will always fit each segment to a higher resolution than this initial global search.
 Default: 2.
 * `use.ks.gate` refers to performing a Kolmogorov-Smirnov test prior to mixture modelling a segment.
 Default: TRUE.